AA/PPS 02.03.12 - Grades and Changes of Grades

 Department chairs are responsible for notifying instructors of which courses are eligible to use PR grades.

-Each college dean will keep on file a list of courses approved for PR grades for that college.
+Each college dean will keep a list of courses approved for PR grades for that college on file.

 The PR grade procedure is used for remedial, student teaching, thesis, and some internship courses.
 The student may enroll as many times as appropriate and will continue to receive a PR grade until the course is completed.
 When the course is completed or after the thesis or dissertation, a grade of CR will be awarded.